Meet the Year 1 Team..

 It is worth checking their kit on a regular basis to make sure it is all in the bag and that their plimsolls still fit.
 We will send kits home at the end of each half term for a good clean!

-Show and Tell will happen on Mondays, beginning on 11th September.
+Show and Tell will happen on Mondays.
 Please ensure anything your child brings in links to our topic and that they can talk about the item they bring in.
 However, we also welcome any achievements from outside school and would love to celebrate them with your child in class.

 Water bottles: The children can bring named water bottles to school each day.
 Please fill the bottles with water, rather than juice or squash.
 Thank you.